MontrealAI/AGI-Alpha-Node-v0/README.md

 ## Why this node

-- **Owner-first sovereignty**: The owner steers every critical parameter—pauses, validator rotation, identity lifecycle, staking thresholds, emission multipliers, treasury routing, productivity index binding, and on/off-chain weight calculations—without touching deployed bytecode.
-Controls live in `contracts/AlphaNodeManager.sol` with calldata builders in `src/services/governance.js` and CLI wrappers in `src/index.js`.
+- **Owner-first sovereignty**: The contract owner holds absolute command—pausing, validator rotation, emissions, treasury routing, productivity bindings, registry upgrades, and metadata are all callable through `contracts/AlphaNodeManager.sol` with calldata builders in `src/services/governance.js` and CLI wrappers in `src/index.js`.
+No redeploys, no loss of control.
 - **Index-grade telemetry**: JSON Schema–verified payloads, hashed API keys, and idempotent task-run recording preserve signal integrity while eliminating duplicates or malformed submissions.
-- **Deterministic data spine**: SQLite migrations seed providers, task types, runs, telemetry, SLU snapshots, α‑index values, and constituent weights with indexes on provider/day for immediate dashboards and subgraph alignment.
+- **Deterministic data spine**: SQLite migrations seed providers, task types, runs, telemetry, SLU snapshots, index values, and constituent weights with indexes on provider/day for immediate dashboards and subgraph alignment.
 - **Production-safe defaults**: The CLI, seeds, CI gates, Helm chart, and Docker build mirror automation paths so a non-specialist can bootstrap a production-critical node with a handful of commands.
-- **Autonomous alpha extraction**: Agentic swarms route jobs through provider meshes, generating synthetic labor, quality, and energy telemetry that continuously tunes the `$AGIALPHA` flywheel.
-The node is engineered as the intelligence core capable of compounding value at superhuman pace.
+- **Autonomous alpha extraction**: Agentic swarms route jobs through provider meshes, generating synthetic labor, quality, and energy telemetry that continuously tunes the `$AGIALPHA` flywheel—the intelligence core designed to out-learn, out-strategize, and out-execute.

 ## System architecture